||11 January 2017

-On 11 January 2017, a 12-year-old boy from Al 'Arrub refugee camp is detained by Israeli under cover soldiers at 10:00 a.m. during clashes.
-He is accused of throwing stones and sentenced to 17 days in prison and a fine of NIS 3,000.
+On 11 January 2017, a 12-year-old minor from Al 'Arrub refugee camp was detained by Israeli under cover soldiers at 10:00 a.m. during clashes and accused of throwing stones.
+He reports ill treatment and being denied his basic legal rights under Israeli military law.
+He reports being sentenced to 17 days in prison and fined NIS 3,000.

 I was walking home after a school exam at around 10:00 a.m.
 As I approached the area near the cemetery I saw a group of boys throwing stones at Israeli soldiers.
 Then I saw three men in civilian clothes suddenly appear from the cemetery.
 They approached me and one of them started to beat me and then pushed me to the ground.
 It was then that I realised they were Israeli Special Forces in civilian clothes.